 \subsection{Motivation}

-The program of quantization in quantum mechanics (QM) is usually approached from the bottom up.
-That is, physical considerations identify a classical phase space --- whose points represent classical states --- and suitable functions on that phase space.
-Then one attempts to promote: (i) the classical states to a suitable Hilbert space, and (ii) the phase space functions to suitable operators on that Hilbert space.
+The program of quantization is most often approached from the bottom up.
+That is, physical considerations identify a classical phase space (whose points represent classical states) and suitable functions on that phase space.
+Then one attempts to promote: (i) the classical phase space to a suitable Hilbert space, and (ii) functions on the phase-space to suitable operators on the Hilbert space.

 The obvious alternative is a top-down approach.
-Here the goal is to construct, either algebraically or functionally, a $C^\ast$-algebra and an associated Hilbert space.
-Of course, the key is to somehow find the correct formulation `up stairs', since generally it doesn't correspond one-to-one with the `down stairs' classical theory.
+Here the goal is to somehow construct, \emph{without appealing to a classical system}, a $C^\ast$-algebra and an associated Hilbert space.
+Of course, the key is to find the correct formulation `up stairs', since generally it doesn't correspond one-to-one with the `down stairs' classical theory.